ReneSalhab/CO5BOLDViewer/README.md

 ### ...use the par-module

 The par-module consists of the ParFile-class, which can be used like the File-class of the uio-routine.
-It only has Entry-objects, which means that there is no sub-class.
+It only has Entry-objects, which means that there is no other sub-class.
 The File-object behaves like a dictionary, but the values are stored in the member "data" (like in the uio-module).

 Example: